 - All people are created in God’s image, which means all people are valuable in God’s eyes.

 - We need to “mind of Christ” to truly love our neighbors.
 But Jesus even washed Judas’s feet shortly before he betrayed him.

-- On some level, we are all victims, but we cannot adopt a “victim mentality.”
-At some point, we must move forward and transcend our circumstances and histories, but we also cannot dismiss wrongdoing, especially when it continually occurs.
+- On some level we are all victims, but we cannot adopt a “victim mentality.”
+We must transcend our circumstances and histories, but we also cannot dismiss wrongdoing, especially when it continually occurs.